The best gold coins to invest in today

 - Specialized precious metals dealers, including American Hartford Gold, Goldco, Priority Gold and Thor Metals, help investors acquire physical gold for direct purchase or IRA rollovers, with guidance on storage and compliance.

-- Online bullion retailers carry broad inventory at competitive prices, with insured shipping and free delivery above a set order minimum.
+- Online bullion retailers allow you to buy gold coins online and carry broad gold coin inventories at competitive prices, with insured shipping and free delivery above a set order minimum.

 - Local coin shops give investors the chance to examine coins before buying and leave with gold in hand the same day, though their overhead often means higher prices.